tinaparija/clip-fe/README.md

 #### Back-End: Express & Mongoose on Node.js, MongoDB, Passport.js (authentication)

-The project is hosted on Heroku at: http://clip-fe.herokuapp.com/ The backend is available here: https://clip-be.herokuapp.com/api/users
+#### The project is hosted on Heroku at: http://clip-fe.herokuapp.com/
+#### The backend is available here: https://clip-be.herokuapp.com/api/users and the repo is available here: https://github.com/tinaparija/clip

 ### Installation Steps
 1. Fork & clone this repo.